rasmus-kirk/optimization-notes/README.md

 # optimization-notes
 Optimization course notes

-To get dependencies using nix run:
+To get pandoc and latex dependencies using nix run:
 ```
 nix develop
 ```